Skip to Main Content Skip to bottom Skip to Chat, Email, Text

 • Narcan

 This mnemonic is designed to help nurses identify the signs of endocarditis, which is inflammation of the inner linings of the heart.
-This phrase is designed to help you remember that a fever, anemia and a murmur indicate endocarditis.
+FAME stands for:

 FAST is an acronym used by the American Stroke Association, designed to help both medical and nonmedical personnel identify the signs of a stroke.
 The letters stand for: